Tangalooma Island Resort Day Cruises

 What to Expect on a Tangalooma Island Resort Day Cruise

-You can expect island life at it’s best!
+You can expect island life at its best!
 Beautiful beaches, gorgeous views, amazing wildlife, delicious food and lots of fun island activities the whole family can enjoy together.
-All day cruises include a return transfers, lunch, resort access, free resort activities, eco ranger experiences and a beverage voucher.
+All Day Cruises include return transfers, resort access, lunch voucher, Eco Ranger experiences, free resort activities and a beverage voucher (for use during the boat transfer to or from the resort).
 This means that dolphin talks, kookaburra feeding, beach volleyball, tennis, squash, playground,swimming pools and even a helicopter workshop are all included which is great.
 Of course there is also access to the beautiful beaches that surround Moreton Island so the whole family can hang out on the beach, make sandcastles and swim in the crystal clear waters.

 If you upgrade your Cruise to a Classic Day Cruise you get to choose from a Desert Safari Tour , including sand tobogganing, or a marine discovery tour or a whale watching cruise which is only available if you head over to the Island between June and October.
 This is in addition to the above listed inclusions.